harishsambasivam/url-classifier/README.md

 - [x] Venkataramanan M
 - [x] suraj B

-Our special thanks of gratitude to our project guide `Ms.T.Veni Priya M.tech.,ph.D` who gave us the golden opportunity to do this wonderful project on the topic (URL Classifier), which also helped me in doing a lot of Research and i came to know about so many new things.
+Our special thanks of gratitude to our project guide `Ms.T.Veni Priya M.tech.,ph.D` who gave us the golden opportunity to do this wonderful project on the topic (URL Classifier), which also helped me in doing a lot of Research and we came to know about so many new things.